Richard M. Billow's Selected Papers on Psychoanalysis and Group Process Changing Our Minds

 This comprehensive volume presents Richard M. Billow’s unique contributions to the theory and technique of psychotherapy, along with summaries and explications by the volume’s editor, Tzachi Slonim.

-Part I. 1.
+Section I. 1.
 On the Origin of Clinical Intervention 2.
 Self-disclosure and Psychoanalytic Meaning 3.
-It’s All About ‘Me’: On the Group Leader’s Psychology 4.
-Working with Therapists in Group Part II.
+It’s All About "Me" 4.
+Working with Therapists in Group Section II.
 5. LHK: Bion’s Basic Affects 6.
 From Countertransference to Passion 7.
-Relational Variations of the Container/Contained Part III.
+Relational Variations of the Container-Contained Section III.
 8. Bonding: The Group Therapist’s Contribution 9.
 Developing Nuclear Ideas 10.
 Reality Testing and Testing Reality 11.
-Four Modes of Therapeutic Engagement: Diplomacy, Integrity, Sincerity, and Authenticity Part IV.
+Four Modes of Therapeutic Engagement: Diplomacy, Integrity, Sincerity, and Authenticity Section IV.
 12: The Three Rs of Group: Resistance, Rebellion, and Refusal 13.
 Psychic Nodules and Therapeutic Impasses 14.
 A Falsifying Adolescent 15.
 An Intersubjective Approach to Entitlement Section V. 16.
 Doing Our Work: Words, Deeds, and Presence 17.
 Deconstructive Interventions 18.
 Witnessing: The Axis of Group 19.
-Attention Getting Mechanisms
+Attention-getting Mechanisms (AGMs): A Personal Journey